Aaron-Pandian/portfolio/MATLAB/README.md

-This folder is a showcase of coursework in MATLAB.
+This folder is a showcase of personally developed MATLAB software.